emfcamp/buildmap/README.md

 Buildmap
 ========

 A GIS workflow pipeline for designing festivals.
+Buildmap takes a CAD site plan in DXF format and produces a slippy map for viewing on the web.

 A Diagram
 =========